Functional and Developmental Disorders of Vision (10289.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Extensions to assignments, placements, deferred intra-semester tests and examinations

 Students can apply for an extension to the due date for submission/completion of an assessment item on the grounds of illness or other unavoidable and verifiable personal circumstances (specific details are found through the Assessment Policy and Procedures).
 Extensions must be applied for before the due date as outlined above.
 For illness on the day of the assessment, the Assignment Extension form with relevant documentation must be lodged to the Unit Convener within three days of the scheduled exam, test, assignment, placement or assessment submission.

 It should be noted that such documentation will be considered but will not guarantee that the extension application will be successful.
 The Unit Convener will decide whether to grant an extension and the length or availability of the extension.

 Students are only permitted one extension per assignment and one deferral per examination/test/ placement (on the grounds of illness or other unavoidable and verifiable personal circumstances as per UC policies) unless otherwise approved.
+Students must make themselves available for deferred exams and tests which will be scheduled by the unit convenor no later than the Friday of Week 13.
 Students are NOT PERMITTED to defer a deferred intra semester exam, test or placement.
 Any student unable to undertake the deferred intra semester exam, test, assignment or placement will receive a mark of zero or fail grade for the assessment task.